What is Network Penetration Testing?

-Penetration testing, or pen testing, involves simulating cyberattacks against the systems to help identify any vulnerabilities that could be potentially exploited.
-Network penetration tests use various hacking techniques to identify security vulnerabilities in applications or networks.
-These tests use real methods and approaches that a hacker could use to access the system, providing critical information about the security of a network.
+Network penetration testing, or pen testing, is a security assessment method for evaluating the network security infrastructure by simulating real-world cyberattacks.
+It involves simulating cyberattacks against systems to help identify any vulnerabilities that could be exploited.
+Network penetration tests use different hacking methods to find security holes in networks or apps.
+These tests use real ways and methods that a hacker could use to get into the system.

-Penetration testing, in general, is the practice of attempting to breach a computer system or network to discover security flaws.
-Testers use various methods to gain access to systems, including exploiting vulnerabilities, social engineering and brute force attacks.
+The penetration testing process, in general, is the practice of attempting to breach a computer system or network to discover security flaws.
+Testers use various methods to gain access to systems, including exploiting vulnerabilities, social engineering and brute force attacks

 • Testing security controls